 Whether you are an avid skater or a newbie to the skate park, it is important to carry out skateboard maintenance regularly to ensure you can have fun safely.
 As you skate over different terrains, your wheels will inevitably pick up foreign materials and debris, which can cause damage to the ball bearings in the long term.
-So it is super important to know how to clean skateboard bearings and wheels, to be able to keep on skating!
+So it is super important to know how to clean skateboard wheels and bearings, to be able to keep on skating!

 So, how can you avoid this damage?
 Continue reading this super easy guide to find out, how exactly to carry out this vital skateboard maintenance with a little help from WD-40®!